 Skip to main content

-I have been working at Kingston since February 2016 as Professor of Design History.
-I was appointed with a research brief, to work within MIRC and the school, and to help forge links between design and film.
-I enjoy the role immensely, having researched and written widely on design (including interiors and furniture), gender and film over the years.
-Before moving to Kingston University, I spent almost twenty years as Professor at the Bard Graduate Center: Design History, Decorative Arts, Material Culture in New York and, prior to that, in excess of twenty years at De Montfort University, Leicester.
+I greatly enjoy working at KU.
+In February 2016 I was appointed Professor of Design History with a research brief to work within MIRC and the school, and initially also to help forge links between design and film.
+Following three symposia co-hosted by MIRC and Parsons/The New School, New York (two at Kingston; one in USA) the latter project led to a co-edited scholarly anthology (Screen Interiors, 2021) and Screen and Stage (special issue of Interiors: Design.
+Architecture.
+Culture, 2019), to which KU staff contributed.
+Since graduating with a degree in history, and completing an interdisciplinary doctorate across history and design history, I have researched and written widely on design (including interiors and furniture), gender and film.
+Before moving to Kingston, I was a Professor at the Bard Graduate Center: Design History, Decorative Arts, Material Culture in New York and prior to that Professor pf Design History and Cultural Studies at De Montfort University, Leicester.

 Professor: Design History (0.3)